All Products

 MySQL

-1. Query the MySQL database status.
+1. Check the MySQL database status.

-Log on to the ECS instance and run the systemctl status mysqld command to query the MySQL database status.
-If the process status is inactive, the MySQL database service is not started.
+Log on to the ECS instance and run the systemctl status mysqld command.
+If the status is inactive, the MySQL database service is not running.

 2. Restart the MySQL service.